 These tests are important to help doctors correctly distinguish between a strep infection and other infections.
 A review article in Family Practice notes that no signs or symptoms can allow doctors to differentiate confidently between strep infections and other infections.

 Tests such as a throat swab are the only way to diagnose the underlying issue correctly.

 Antibiotics, such as penicillin or amoxicillin, are the standard treatment for strep throat.
-The antibiotics work quickly, and the CDC note that someone with strep throat should start feeling better within 48 hours of taking them.
+The antibiotics work quickly, and the

 Antibiotic treatment shortens the duration of symptoms, reduces the likelihood of transmission, and helps prevent complications.

 Anyone who does not respond to antibacterial treatment within 48 hours should contact their doctor.
 In some cases, there may be another organism causing the infection.